No feedback found for this session

 birthdate date,

-should be empty, that’s just fine for now.
-Let’s add some data to that table to make it more useful:
+This table will be empty at first.
+Our next step is to add some data to that table to make it more useful:

 Adding data